jump-dev/MathOptInterface.jl/docs/src/background/infeasibility_certificates.md

 # Infeasibility certificates

-When given an infeasible or unbounded model, some (conic) solvers can produce a certificate or infeasibility.
-This page explains what a certificate of infeasibility is for unbounded and infeasible models.
+When given a conic problem that is infeasible or unbounded, some solvers can produce a certificate or infeasibility.
+This page explains what a certificate of infeasibility is, and the related conventions that MathOptInterface adopts.

 ## Conic duality

 MathOptInterface uses conic duality, which we use to define infeasibility certificates.
 A full explanation is given in the section [Duality](@ref), but here is a brief overview.

+### Minimization problems

 For a minimization problem in geometric conic form, the primal is:
 ```math